Servicemembers Civil Relief Act

 Additionally, the spouse of the lessee on a lease described in subsection (b)(1) may terminate the lease during the one-year period beginning on the date of the death of the lessee, if the lessee dies while in military service or while performing full-time National Guard duty, active Guard and Reserve duty, or inactive duty training.

 PRG requires the following documents from the lessee:

 1) Written notice of intent to terminate the lease.

 - Effective date of lease termination: 30 days after the first date on which the next rental payment is due (i.e. If the tenant provides notice on 10/15 and rent is due on 11/1, the tenant is responsible for rent until 11/30).

 - If the lessee provides a longer notice that is more convenient for them (i.e. decides to move out on 12/5 because it falls on a weekend), a PRG employee must annotate on the written notice that the resident has requested to reside at the unit beyond the required notice.
 In that case, PRG would pro-rate the December rent.

-Should you have any questions or concerns regarding how SCRA applies to your situation please contact an SCRA Designated Employee at email@example.com or at 1.866.217.3964.
+Should you have any questions or concerns regarding how SCRA applies to your situation please contact an SCRA Designated Employee at or at .